Shahzaib2004/supply-chain-dapp-blockchain/frontend/README.md

 # Shahzaib Supply Chain Frontend

-A React-based web interface for interacting with the Shahzaib Supply Chain smart contract on Polygon Mumbai Testnet.
+A React-based web interface for interacting with the Shahzaib Supply Chain smart contract on Ethereum Sepolia Testnet.

 ## Features

-- **Connect Wallet**: Connect to MetaMask and Polygon Mumbai Testnet
+- **Connect Wallet**: Connect to MetaMask and Ethereum Sepolia Testnet
 - **Register Products**: Manufacturers can create and track new products
 - **Transfer Products**: Move products through the supply chain with full history
 - **View All Products**: Browse all products in the system